-- Specify whether you are using a private/commercial CA for your certificates, or if they are self-signed. - Clarify what services you are attempting to setup SSL/TLS for in your description. - When troubleshooting SSL/TLS trust issues, provide the output of the following openss1 command:
+- Specify whether you are using a private/commercial CA for your certificates, or if they are self-signed.
+Note that Cloudera strongly recommends against using self-signed certificates in production clusters. - Clarify what services you are attempting to setup SSL/TLS for in your description. - When troubleshooting SSL/TLS trust issues, provide the output of the following openss1 command:

+'''

 openssl s_client -connect host.fqdn.name:port

+'''